rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 ##### ElectionGuard Offers a Silver Lining

 Although ElectionGuard has not been deployed in a Vote by Mail election yet, the 2.0 Specification supports it [^31].
-It has the potential to *increase* confidence with Vote by Mail specifically, since voters will be able to not only verify that their ballot was included in the tally, as occurs with precinct scan, but also that it was recorded as they intended while maintaining their privacy.
+It has the potential to *increase* confidence with Vote by Mail specifically, since voters will be able to not only verify that their ballot was included in the tally, as occurs with precinct scan, but also that it was recorded as they intended while maintaining privacy and not (further) compromising secrecy.

-In a precinct-scan election, the voter is present, so the encryption and the associated confirmation code can be generated dynamically directly from the voter's choices.
-The voting machine, since it's under the control of the election administrator, also contains information for generating the encrypted ballots, including the primary nonce, hashes, manifest, and election parameters.
+In a precinct-scan election, the voter is present when the ballot is interpreted by the voting system, so the encryption and the associated confirmation code can be generated dynamically directly from the voter's choices.
+The voting machine, since it's under the control of the election administrator, maintains additional information for generating the encrypted ballots, including the primary nonce, hashes, manifest, and election parameters.

 With Vote by Mail (or any central count election), the voter isn't present when their ballot is encrypted.
 As such, we need to give them the ability to generate their own confirmation code prior to submitting their ballot.
 This is done using ElectionGuard's "Pre-Encrypted Ballots" capability [^32].